SamFinni/COSC310-Chatbot/README.md

 5. Use first character of topics (. or ?) to weight responses

-6. Create and link non-CLI UI

-7. Allow wildcards in topic keywords (eg, 'fav*' matches fave, favorite, and favourite)
+6. Allow wildcards in topic keywords (eg, 'fav*' matches fave, favorite, and favourite) or look up synonyms